preservim/vim-wordy/README.markdown

 ```

 Did you ever receive an ‘advance warning’ when a mere warning would do?
 Why plan when you can ‘plan ahead’?
-Why need a thought to ‘occur to me’
+Why need a thought to ‘occur to you’
 when the thought can merely ‘occur’?

 But redundancies may not actually be redundant: ‘invited guests’ may not